yonatanzxc123/Signally/PLAN.md

 undervoltage and stability.

 - [ ] Confirm the selected cable carries data, not power only.
-- [ ] Confirm `usb0`, SSH, and FastAPI appear over that cable.
+- [x] Confirm the USB gadget interface and SSH appear over that cable.
+- [ ] Confirm FastAPI is reachable over the same USB gadget address.
 - [ ] Check `vcgencmd get_throttled` during CSI, probing, and backend load.

 Observed hardware result:

 - [x] A laptop USB-A to Pi USB-C cable successfully powers and boots the Pi 5.
-- [ ] Confirm the same cable is data-capable and creates the `usb0` gadget interface; successful power alone does not prove USB networking.
+- [x] Confirm the same cable is data-capable and creates the USB gadget network;
+  SSH over the cable was tested successfully.
 - [ ] Confirm sustained power stability under simultaneous Nexmon CSI, USB Wi-Fi probing, FastAPI, SQLite, and USB network traffic.